fbpx

 • Share information via social media.

-• Faith leaders are invited to click here to sign a proclamation of support for the generosity and compassion inherent in the heroic act of donation.
+• Faith leaders are invited to sign a proclamation of support for the generosity and compassion inherent in the heroic act of donation.

-• Find even more materials through Donate Life America.
+• Find even more materials when you sign up to participate.

-For more information, or to participate in National Donor Sabbath, contact the Gift of Life community outreach team at communityoutreach@donors1.org.
+For more information, or to participate in Gift of Life Donor Sabbath, contact Naja Killebrew at nkillebrew@donors1.org.